 Do you know what most IELTS students have trouble with when it comes to their writing? … It’s articles (the, a, an) and countable/uncountable nouns.

-Over many years of marking IELTS essays and listening to students when speaking, I have noticed a few common mistakes, most commonly they are articles (The’, a, an) and countable/uncountable nouns.
+Over many years of marking IELTS essays and listening to students when speaking, I have noticed the same mistakes, most commonly they are articles (the’, a, an) and countable/uncountable nouns.

-The Queen, The Moon, The Sun, The Environment, The Government, The World, The Sky, The Country, The Ocean.
+The Queen, The Moon, The Sun, The Environment, The Government, The World, The Sky, The Country, The Ocean, The teacher.

 2. When the other person knows what we are talking about